 REITs have been available in the US and Japan for a number of years and are very popular with investors as they provide a transparent way to invest in property but without the difficulties of direct ownership.
 The attractions of REITs to the investor and property company is that they pay no corporation tax on their rental income.
 From the 1st Jan 07 UK property companies are free to convert to a REIT.
 In returns the companies under the regulations have to distribute 90% of their income to investors.
 This means that yields on the shares are likely to be high compared to other equity investments quoted on the stock market.
 The other attraction to REITs, which ultimately can invest in residential property as well as commercial property; is that they will be able to be contained within a PEP or ISA.
 This allows any income and ultimate capital gains if the shares are sold to be received tax free.

 In general, it is likely that the number and variety of schemes available for indirect residential investment will increase as institutions and companies continue to explore ways of allowing investors to access this popular and strongly performing asset class.
 If the US experience is anything to go by, one of the developments could be the emergence of specialist REITs that invest purely in residential property giving small investors a genuine opportunity to invest indirectly in UK residential property without the drawbacks of direct ownership.
-Watch this space for developments and keep up to date with the latest news through Property Hawk’s news service.
+Watch this space for developments and keep up to date with the latest news through Property Hawk’s blog.

 As I have already commented on the fact that institutional investment funds have traditionally avoided residential investment but at the same time have long been large investors in commercial property.
 Commercial property is yet another way of diversifying your investments.
 It has shown some strong returns in recent years.
 Investment funds come in a variety of forms including investment trusts, unit trusts and oeic.
 They provide a mechanism for individual investors to have a share in the capital appreciation and income derived from investing in a range of commercial property.